 Northeast offers residence life facilities on the Norfolk campus that allow students to live on campus while taking classes.
-Student activities are available to all registered students to further enhance their college experience.
+Student activities are available to all registered students to further enhance their college experience with a larger emphasis on the Norfolk campus including Student Activities Council, intercollegiate athletics, and multiple student organizations.

 Research has shown that students who are engaged in campus life are more likely to persist and complete their degree.
-Northeast supports over 45 student groups and clubs, each of which has a constitution and is supervised by faculty or staff sponsors.
+Northeast supports over 40 student groups and clubs, each of which has a constitution and is supervised by faculty or staff sponsors.
 Some clubs, organizations and activities have specific requirements; however, many are open to any interested full- or part-time student.
-During the 2022-23 academic year Northeast Student Activities hosted 77 programs and 6,217 students attended events (duplicated by event).
-As a result of administrative assessment work, the Student Life team is working to increase campus engagement, by increasing memberships to student clubs/organizations and participation at events.
+During the 2023-24 academic year Northeast Student Activities hosted 56 events and 7,054 students attended events (duplicated by event).
+The Student Life team is working to increase campus engagement, by increasing memberships to student clubs/organizations and participation at events.
+Northeast ranked in the 90th percentile when completing the most recent National Community College Benchmarking Project for the percentage of students involved in student organizations (11%) compared to all participating community colleges in the United States.

 Intramural sports are organized programs that allow the students of Northeast to participate in team, dual, and individual sport activities.
 Intramurals provide the opportunity for physical activity and fellowship while promoting wellness and the use of leisure time.
-Intramural activities are consistently offered in areas such as 10-point pitch, 5-on-5 basketball, disc golf, dodgeball, flag football, court and sand volleyball, ping pong, and pool.
-During 2022-23 across all intramural events, there were approximately 867 participants (potentially duplicated by activity).
+Intramural activities are consistently offered in areas such as basketball, dodgeball, flag football, court and sand volleyball, and tennis.
+During 2023-24 across all intramural events, there were approximately 449 participants (potentially duplicated by activity).

-Northeast has eight athletic teams sanctioned by the National Junior College Athletic Association (NJCAA).
-There were 141 student athletes participating during the 2022-23 academic year.
-Seven out of the eight athletic programs were named a 2022-23 NJCAA Academic Team of the Year as the baseball, men's golf, men's soccer, women's basketball, women's soccer, softball, and volleyball programs all received recognition.
+Northeast has eight athletic teams sanctioned by the National Junior College Athletic Association (NJCAA) in Division II.
+There were 145 student athletes participating during the 2023-24 academic year.
+Seven out of the eight athletic programs were named a 2023-24 NJCAA Academic Team of the Year as the baseball, men's golf, men's soccer, women's basketball, women's soccer, softball, and volleyball programs all received recognition.
+In addition, for the first time in athletics history, more than 100 student-athletes were named Academic All-Region in the fall semester for having a minimum of a 3.0 GPA or higher.
 This demonstrates a commitment to academic excellence by the athletic department and student athletes.
-In addition, men's golf and men's and women's soccer went on to compete at the national level during the past year.
-Thirty-nine of the graduating student athletes took an exit survey, and 100% of the student athletes surveyed stated that they felt participation in athletic activities has helped to build their awareness of positive habits, leadership, accountability, teamwork, and attitudes necessary to be successful in their future career.
+In addition, men's and women's soccer went on to compete at the national level in their respective national tournaments during the past year.
+The graduating student athletes took an exit survey, and many of the student athletes stated that they felt participation in athletic activities has helped to build their awareness of positive habits, leadership, accountability, teamwork, and attitudes necessary to be successful in their future career.
+Many student-athletes take part in community events such as High-Five Friday's, the Lions Club parade and visiting local elementary schools.
 Northeast athletics provides another opportunity for college engagement through watching the various athletic events as spectators.
 It is a goal of Northeast Athletics to increase college and community engagement and increase fan attendance at their home competitions.
 Northeast regular season athletic events are free to spectators.